softwarevidal/junit-server-rules/README.md

 # JUnit server rules

-Pick one of the available artefacts (see modules here) and write:
+Pick one of the available artefacts (see Maven modules) and write:

-Just use it like this:

 ```java
 	@ClassRule